Monday, 2 March 2020

 Christian support for the state of Israel

 In this context, it is very common to hear evangelical Christians, especially in the United States, speaking out in support of the state of Israel.
-Many evangelicals believe that the re-establishment of this state is prophesied in the Bible as something that is the will of God.
+Many evangelicals believe that the re-establishment of this state in 1948 is prophesied in the Bible as something that is the will of God.
 So they therefore take a dim view of those who reject the existence of the Israeli state, and they often speak out in support of its policies.

 I think it would be fair to say that many evangelicals today seem to view non-Christian Jews as sort of allies of Christians.
-They seem to see these Jews as basically on the same page as Christians, even though they would prefer them to believe in Jesus.
+They seem to see these Jews as basically on the same page as Christians, even though they would much prefer them to believe in Jesus.

 Israel in Bible prophecy